-- All work will be acknowledged by class teachers through highlighting of Learning To's Where possible the teacher can direct a child to highlight own learning to's - If children do not receive verbal feedback during the lesson the teacher will 'Book Look' after the teaching, and if necessary, provide verbal feedback at the next lesson.
-Therefore, each child will receive quality feedback for every lesson The teacher will provide verbal feedback to each child during the lesson.
-Book Look will not happen. - Children respond to verbal feedback in pink pen - Teachers write in green pen Verbal feedback only any modelling of misconceptions or improvement of work will happen in the teaching zone on the class whiteboard. - Praise, given either verbally, as stickers, stamps, house points etc. is expected to be given at staff discretion.
-We acknowledge that appropriate praise aids confidence and builds self-esteem which in turn feeds progress - Teachers will use professional judgement to correct spelling and handwriting when giving feedback, as this can depend on age and need of the individual child - Guided work and modelling with children is considered as feedback 'Live Marking' and in response it is appropriate for children to use pink pen Guided work and modelling with take place with the teacher at the front of the class and the children in remain in their seat or appropriate area.
+- All work will be acknowledged by class teachers through highlighting of Learning To's - If children do not receive verbal feedback during the lesson, the teacher will 'Book Look' after the teaching, and if necessary, provide verbal feedback at the next lesson.
+Therefore, each child will receive quality feedback for every lesson - Children respond to verbal feedback in pink pen - Teachers write in green pen - Praise, given either verbally, as stickers, stamps, house points etc. is expected to be given at staff discretion.
+We acknowledge that appropriate praise, aids confidence and builds self-esteem which in turn feeds progress - Teachers will use professional judgement to correct spelling and handwriting when giving feedback, as this can depend on age and need of the individual child - Guided work and modelling with children is considered as feedback 'Live Marking' and in response it is appropriate for children to use pink pen.

-Marking Code New September 2020
+Marking Code

 The following marking codes will be evident in books.
-It is assumed that all work is independent unless the marking code indicates the support given.
+It is assumed that all work independent unless the marking code indicates the support given.